skylize/clerc/README.md

 * If Clerc receives a message including the attributes ``{command: 'reload', path: ''}``, it will reload all enabled unpacked extensions and apps.

-* If Clerc receives a message including the attributes ``{command: 'reload', path: 'app_identifier'}``, with app identifier being the extension name (case sensitive and include spaces) or extension id, it will enable or reload the specified unpacked extension.
+* If Clerc receives a message including the attributes ``{command: 'reload', path: 'app_identifier'}``, with `{app identifier}` being the extension id or case sensitive extension name, it will enable or reload the specified unpacked extension.

-* If you want any pages refreshed on reload, then select and reload the relevant tabs from your background script using the Tabs API.
+* If you want any pages refreshed on reloaded, then select and reload the relevant tabs from your background script using the Tabs API.

+* *WARNING*: The `path: ''` and `path:{app_identifier}` syntax may break on a future update when solving the Page/Browser Action popups issue.
+Return here for new usage if it quits working.

 ----
 ## Server example